Elma Lewis School of Fine Arts: Operational difficulties

-In 1966, the ELSFA was given a grant of $3,500 by the National Endowment for the Arts, to "teach art, dance, music and drama to public school children" attending the Lewis Junior High School in Roxbury.
-However, despite the fact that the Boston School Committee voted to open the ELFSA to all Boston public school students, the BPS's Business Agent evicted the school from the Junior High school, leaving it once more without a base location.
+In 1966, the ELSFA was given a grant of $3,500 by the National Endowment for the Arts (NEA), to "teach art, dance, music and drama to public school children" attending Lewis Junior High School in Roxbury.
+The Boston School Committee voted to open the ELFSA to all Boston public school students, but the Committee's Business Agent forced the arts program to leave the Junior High school.
+It had no base of operations.

 In 1967, while classes were not in session, the ELSFA was funded "by donations provided through the network of Elwood McKenny, the presiding justice of the Roxbury District Court."
-During this time, the administrators held meetings to determine the direction the school would take, while continuing to look for permanent housing.
+During this time, administrators held meetings to determine direction for the school, while seeking permanent housing.

-In the early 1970s, the NCAAA launched a program called CELEBRATE! to help fund building upkeep and salaries.
-It would end up running from 1971 to 1973.
+In the early 1970s, the NCAAA launched a program called CELEBRATE! to raised funds for building upkeep and salaries.
+This fundraising continued from 1971 to 1973.

-In 1971, Elma Lewis was accused by the Jewish Survival Legion of "horrendous crimes against Jewish people," beginning a two-decade long court battle with a series of appeals and victories on both sides.
+In 1971, Elma Lewis was accused by the Jewish Survival Legion of "horrendous crimes against Jewish people."
+(The JSL consisted of a few thousand people who had left the Jewish Defense League (JDL) in Boston and other cities, over disagreement about tactics.)
+She sued JSL for defamation, beginning a two-decade-long court battle.
+An expensive series of appeals and victories took place on each side.

-In 1980, the school was in significant financial distress.
-Enrollment had plummeted, from a high of 525 students to a mere 100.
+In 1980, the arts school was in significant financial distress.
+Enrollment had plummeted, from a high of 525 students to 100.
 The ELSFA was "facing a sizable debt, [and] experiencing an acute staff shortage".
-Michael Washburn and Associates were hired to prescribe a four-year plan to the financially struggling institution.
+Michael Washburn and Associates were hired to prescribe a four-year plan to the struggling institution.
 They determined that "the ELSFA conceptualization requires an annual budget of approximately $1 million for its optimal operation".

-That year, the Kennedy Foundation gave the ELSFA a grant that offset building repair costs, but only for a year.
+That year, the Kennedy Foundation gave the ELSFA a grant that offset building repair costs, for one year only.

 Arson fires

-The Elma Lewis School of Fine Arts faced a series of unsolved arson fires throughout the 1970s and 1980s.
+The Elma Lewis School of Fine Arts was repeatedly beset by cases of arson through the 1970s and 1980s.
 The 1970s fires failed to do significant damage, and most of the records from this decade survived.
 One was attributed to a kiln that had been left on all night.
-However, the fires in the 1980s contributed to some records being destroyed.
-An incident in 1985 was especially troubling, when flaming materials were thrown into a classroom during a rehearsal.
+But the fires in the 1980s resulted in some records being destroyed.
+In 1985 an especially troubling incident was a perpetrator throwing flaming materials into a classroom during a rehearsal.
+None of the cases was solved.